Creating Website Content

 The pricing on the website is generated the same ways as with the EBMS sales order.
 Inventory can be priced a variety of ways.
 Pricing formulas can be set within each inventory item.
 It is possible to have a variety of pricing structures within the inventory item catalog.
 EBMS includes many options to maintain updated pricing, default pricing based on product groups, a variety of pricing formulas, and utilities to globally change prices.

-Review the Pricing > Inventory Pricing Overview section of the documentation for more details.
+Review the Pricing Overview section of the documentation for more details.

 Tools that are used to maintain pricing:

 1. Set default pricing for each folder group.
-Review the Pricing > Default Pricing and Price Levels section of the Inventory documentation for more details.
+Review the Default Pricing and Price Levels section of the Inventory documentation for more details.

 3. Flexible rounding function to calculate a price that is rounding properly.
-Review the Pricing > Rounding Calculated Prices section of the Inventory documentation for more details.
+Review the Rounding Calculated Prices section of the Inventory documentation for more details.

 4. Pricing can be calculated based on user defined options or components.
-Review the Components and Accessories > Optional Components Pricing section of the Inventory documentation for more details.
+Review the Option Pricing and Kit Pricing section of the Inventory documentation for more details.

 5. Pricing and formulas can be globally changed on manufacturer or product group.
-Review the Pricing > Changing Pricing within a Group of Items section of the Inventory documentation for more details.
+Review the Changing Pricing for a Group of Items section of the Inventory documentation for more details.

 Customer Based Price Level

 The pricing on the website is generated from EBMS based on the price level within the customer.
 If the customer did not log into the website with a user name and password, the price level within the generic web customer is used.
-Review the Configuring the Shopping Cart > Creating a Generic Customer section for more details on creating the generic customer and specifying a price level.
+Review the Creating a Generic E-commerce Customer section for more details on creating the generic customer and specifying a price level.

 The customer's designated price level is displayed if the customer logs into the website.
-Review the Configuring the Shopping Cart > Customer Accounts section for more details on customer log in procedures.
+Review the Web Users Create Customer Accounts section for more details on customer log in procedures.

 Displaying Prices

-The pricing on a website is shown by default but can be hidden by enabling the Only show prices when customers logs in option within the inventory items a shown below.
+The pricing on a website is shown by default but can be hidden by enabling the Only show prices when customers logs in option within the inventory items as shown below.

 Complete the following steps to hide the pricing for all items on the website.